 For those who struggle to find out how many calories they should be aiming for, this keto macro calculator is a great start.
-As I always say, use this keto calculator, and do some trialing and testing to see what works for YOU.
+As I always say, use this keto calculator, and do some trial and error testing to see what works for YOU.

 Frequently Asked Questions:

 What Is A Macro Calculator?

 A Macro Calculator basically tells you how many grams of macro nutrients you should be getting from carbs, fats, and protein.
 This keto macro calculator is optimized for the ketogenic diet.